 My favorite stories have always been the ones that come full circle – my lifelong passion for design has proven to be one such story.
 I was one of the many that fell into their love of design through a series of seemingly serendipitous events.
 Long hoping to be a geneticist, I spent my freshman year of college balancing my science classes with work on freelance websites for clients back in D.C.
 It took a full year (and my best friend’s urging) to focus on web design as my new academic goal.
 At a time when web design was not offered as a major, I cobbled together a strong foundation for my future work with a major in Computer Science and a minor in Studio Art.

 After completing my B.S. in Computer Science and Fine Art from Fordham University back in 2003, I translated my love of programming and photography into a career as a web designer in DC and NYC.
-I spent the next decade helming large-scale site designs as webmaster for The City College of New York, the honors college at ASU, and Northern Virginia Community College.
+I spent the next decade helming large-scale (1K-20K page) site production as webmaster for The City College of New York, the honors college at ASU, and Northern Virginia Community College.
 Throughout the years, I spent much time assisting faculty with the application of education technology within their courses in exchange for the guilty pleasure of working on course design.
 Eventually, I backed into instructional design as my vocation, and earned my M.Ed. in Education Technology from Arizona State University.
-The skills acquired over the years working as a webmaster in higher education have directly informed my instructional design practice, particularly interpersonal communications, visual design, usability and accessibility.
+The skills acquired over the years working as a webmaster in higher education have directly informed my instructional design practice, particularly interpersonal communications, visual design, usability, and accessibility.

 In my position at ASU, I quickly realized that I’d spent the past decade as a “secret” instructional designer.
 I chose to surface these efforts into a career as card carrying member of the ID community, returning to Northern Virginia Community College where I began my career, but this time as an instructional designer.
 I fell in love with the profession rather quickly, and in two short years, moved back to Arizona to take a position as a senior instructional designer for The University of Arizona.